andrewklmn/convert_html_to_arduino_string/README.md

 php -f convert_html_to_arduino_string.php index.html

-result file with arduino code will have same name with .c extension.
+result file with arduino code will have same name with .cpp extension.

 ## HTML Restriction!